 Management of paspalum is a relatively easy process, especially when superintendents take the measures necessary to fully understand the site’s soil and water conditions and implement the correct sustainable maintenance programs.
 Maintaining the proper nutrient balance and conducting routine cultural practices keep costs down and ensure optimal performance from the variety.
 Of all warm season turfgrass species, paspalum has the least amount of thatch build-up, a problem that can lead to unhealthy turfgrass conditions, soil borne disease problems, and poor playability.
 With less thatch, paspalums require less vertical mowing and topdressing.

-Not Highly Invasive
+Not a Highly Invasive Turfgrass

 Paspalum has taken unfair criticism when it comes to invasiveness.
 On the contrary, zoysia and bermudagrass varieties can be more difficult to control when they encroach into unwanted areas.
 “Of warm season grasses,” says Raymer, “paspalum is probably the least invasive.
 Zoysia, with its aggressive rhizomes, is more invasive than paspalum or bermuda.”